 Gehrig kept hitting for the next decade.
 While not missing a game, he assembled average season numbers of .350 with 39 doubles, 11 triples, 39 homers and 153 RBI between 1927 and 1937.
 He also managed to draw 109 walks per year for eleven years.
 During this time, he ran a streak of nine straight years with a .300 batting average, 30 home runs, and 100 RBI.

 Among the feats achieved during Gehrig's peak years were the American League record for runs batted in, 184 in 1931, eight seasons with more than 200 hits, and the 1934 American League Triple Crown.
 His numbers for his Triple Crown year were .363/49/165.
 On June 3, 1932, in Philadelphia, he became the first major leaguer of the modern era to hit four home runs in one game (though the feat took second billing on the sports pages because long-time Giants manager John McGraw decided to announce his retirement that day).
 He also hit 49 home runs en route to the 1936 AL MVP award (repeat winners were allowed by then).
+He held the career record for grand slams - 23 - until being passed by Alex Rodriguez in 2013.
 After Ruth left the Yankees in 1935, Gehrig was named team captain.